Genesis P-Orridge: Psychic TV and Thee Temple Ov Psychic Youth

 In 1981, P-Orridge also founded a loosely organised network of occultists named Thee Temple ov Psychick Youth (TOPY), with the aid of John Balance, Tibet, and a number of members of the Process Church of the Final Judgement, a group which had exerted an influence on P-Orridge's occult thought.
 TOPY was conceived not as an occult order of teaching, but a forum to facilitate discussions on occult ideas by like-minded people, and from its beginnings was understood by its founders to be a successor to the late 19th and early 20th century Ordo Templi Orientis (OTO), especially as the latter had been run under Crowley's leadership.
 Evans described TOPY as "a 'fusion' organisation, creating a crossover of punk/experimental music with chaos magical thinking and practice", making particular use of the sigilisation practices of occult artist Austin Osman Spare.
 Journalist Gavin Baddeley described TOPY as "perhaps the most influential new occult order of the 1980s".
 P-Orridge had never wanted to be seen as the leader of an occult order, although many of those involved in TOPY were frustrated that outsiders regularly described P-Orridge as the group's leader.
-Accordingly, P-Orridge separated from TOPY in 1991, although it continued as a fan community after the departure.
+Accordingly, P-Orridge separated from TOPY in 1991, which continued as a community after the departure.

 Having been encouraged by groups involved in propagating the moral panic about alleged Satanic ritual abuse, the Channel 4 1992 documentary show Dispatches claimed to have discovered videotapes depicting P-Orridge sexually abusing children in a ritual setting.
 Police from the Obscene Publications Squad subsequently raided P-Orridge's home, and confiscated several tonnes of art work.
 At the time, P-Orridge was in Thailand undertaking famine relief work; fearing arrest and loss of child custody upon return to the UK, P-Orridge stayed out of the country for several years, settling in the United States.
 P-Orridge believed that the negative press and police attention were the result of a campaign organised by a Christian group.
 It was subsequently revealed that the footage obtained did not depict child abuse.
 Instead, it was a video artwork titled First Transmissions that had been made in the early 1980s, partially funded by Channel 4 itself; the footage depicted sex-magic rites between adults, bloodletting performances, and scenes of the filmmaker Derek Jarman reading passages from the work of Geoffrey Chaucer.
 Embarrassed by these revelations, Channel 4 retracted its initial accusations.

 In 2016, the film director Jacqueline Castel began work on the feature-length documentary titled A Message from the Temple, about Thee Temple Ov Psychick Youth and P-Orridge.